aklump/cloudy-tools/knowledge/pages/usage/configuration.md

 The following examples will be shown with YAML.

-In the header of your script you will find `$CONFIG`, this is for the base configuration file, e.g.,
+In the header of your script you will find `$CLOUDY_PACKAGE_CONFIG`, this is for the base configuration file, e.g.,

         CLOUDY_PACKAGE_CONFIG=script.example.yml

 1. Set it's value to the path of a supported file to use as configuration, absolute paths must begin with a forward slash, otherwise the path will be taken relative to the directory containing the script, i.e., `$(dirname your_cloudy_script.sh)`
 1. You may add additional configuration files by adding something like following in the YAML of the base configuration file.
 Notice the use of `~` to reference the user's home directory; this is a nice way to allow per-user configuration overrides.
 Additional configuration files are optional and will only be included if they exist.
-The use of the `{CLOUDY_BASEPATH}` token is encouraged over the use of relative paths, as it is less confusing.
+The use of the `$CLOUDY_BASEPATH` token is encouraged over the use of relative paths, as it is less confusing.

         additional_config:
-          - {CLOUDY_BASEPATH}/.my_app/config.yml
+          - $CLOUDY_BASEPATH/.my_app/config.yml
           - _install.local.yml
           - ~/.my_project.yml